Ron Hutchcraft Ministries - Facebook Faith: 8 Ways to Represent Jesus through Facebook

 1. Pursue relationships with people who need Jesus.

 "For the Son of Man came to seek and save those who are lost."
-(Luke 19:10 NLT)
+Luke 19:10 NLT

-Most of us have people in our past that we wish we had shared Christ with.
-Or people we knew before we ourselves knew Jesus.
-When you show up on platforms like Facebook, people from every chapter of your life tend to start showing up.
+With that in mind, intentionally seek to establish "friend" relationships with people from your school, your community, your workplace, your club or "tribe."
+Don't limit yourself to a "cocoon" of friends who are already going to heaven.
+Remember, Jesus' critics rightly called Him "friend of sinners."
+What a great goal to shoot for in social media!
+Most of us have people in our past who we wish we had shared Christ with, or people we knew before we ourselves knew Jesus.
+When you show up on social media platforms, people from every chapter of your life tend to start showing up.
 Friends and acquaintances from junior high, high school, college and countless arenas of your life.
-Social Media platforms give you a chance to go back and have a second chance to let them know about your Jesus.
+Social media platforms give you a chance to go back and have a second chance to let them know about your Jesus.

 2. "Think Lost"